-The Lifeline program in Illinois helps low-income individuals and households obtain local telephone service through a partial subsidy of monthly local phone bills.
-UTAC also provides a partial subsidy towards the cost of installing a new phone for wireline subscribers.
+The Lifeline program in Illinois helps low-income individuals and households obtain local telephone or broadband service through a partial subsidy of monthly bills.
+UTAC also provides a partial subsidy towards the cost of installing a new phone or broadband connection for wireline subscribers.

 Check to see if you qualify.